 When the Delete internal files when done option is turned on, the EZT-570S will delete all data log files, alarm files and audit trail files within its memory after completing the backup to the FTP site.
 Note that if data logging is currently active, the active file will not be deleted.
+When the DataWeb interface is used, real time data is transferred to a database rather than transferring actual files so this option is not used and is disabled.

 Once all settings have been made, press the "Save" button to save the settings so that on the next power-up, the entries will be maintained.
-The "Start" button can be used at any time to perform a manual data backup.
-If the files already exist on the FTP site, they will be overwritten on each subsequent backup.
-If the FTP site is down, or the EZT-570S is not connected to the network, a local alarm message on the Alarm screen will indicate a transmission failure.
+The "Start" button can be used at any time to perform a manual data backup using FTP or FileWeb interfaces.
+If the files already exist on the FTP/FileWeb site, they will be overwritten on each subsequent backup.
+If the FTP/FileWeb site is down, or the EZT-570S is not connected to the network, a local alarm message on the Alarm screen will indicate a transmission failure.

-Typically FTP Server software uses case sensitive alpha-numeric characters for the User name, Password and Server directory.
+Typically, FTP/FileWeb server connections use case sensitive alpha-numeric characters for the User name, Password and Server directory.
 Contact your network administrator for proper settings.